 The central point of our research is focused on developing methods and technologies to eliminate pollutants from the environment, i.e. soil, water bodies, and the atmosphere.

-Based on exploring thein the environment, we apply concepts such as 'enhanced natural attenuation' (via reactive colloidal particles) and highly advanced technologies with high technical demands and energy input, for example the .
+Based on exploring the fate of chemicals in the environment, we apply concepts such as 'enhanced natural attenuation' (via reactive colloidal particles) and highly advanced technologies with high technical demands and energy input, for example the cold plama technology .

-Our department is - next to– a world leader in the development and application of for environmental chemical engineering.
+Our department is - next to water treatment technologies and environmental catalysis – a world leader in the development and application of radio wave technologies for environmental chemical engineering.

-Recently, a new topic has gained our interest: developing technologies for production and refinement of energy carriers made from.
+Recently, a new topic has gained our interest: developing technologies for production and refinement of energy carriers made from renewable resources .
 Hereby, the keywords are hydrothermal carbonization (HTC) and biogas.